Detailed ultrasound imaging of cardiac structures using an endoscope

 - Not return to work

-- Not operate any kind of machinery, including domestic appliances
+- Not operate any machinery, including domestic appliances

 - Not drink alcohol